kookiKW/KookiNuker/README.md

 ## Support
-For help and support you can add my discord: Kooki#9999 Also if you skid this give me credits
+For help and support you can add my discord: Kooki#9999 Also if you skid this give me credit.

 ## Warning
 All of these tools are used by your own risk, i do not take responsiblity for any of your actions.